Billy Gram: Independent Wrestling Association: Deep South

-In 2011, Billy played a pivotal role in IWA Deep South's annual Carnage Cup, where two more wrestlers Freakshow and Matt Tremont joined Cult Fiction.
+In 2011, Billy played a pivotal role in IWA Deep South's Carnage Cup 7.
+At this event two more wrestlers Freakshow and Matt Tremont would end up joining Cult Fiction.

 Underground Empire Wrestling

 On July 11, 2015, Billy Gram made an unannounced appearance at Underground Empire Wrestling's Pledge Your Allegiance event (UEW is an independent promotion out of Los Angeles California), to announce JD Horror as the newest member of the Cult Fiction stable.
-Gram also managed the tag team of JD Horror and Homeless Jimmy in a bloody Tag Team Underground Rules Cagematch against BC Killer and The Insaniac.
+Gram also managed the tag team of JD Horror and Homeless Jimmy in a bloody Tag Team Underground Rules Cage match against BC Killer and The Insaniac.
 During his time in the Underground both Homeless Jimmy and Sage Sin would also join Gram's Cult Fiction stable.
-Sage was the only female member in the group's storied history.
-Gram not only appeared in front of the cameras as a manager and performer but also was a writer and on the booking for the promotion for six months.
+Sage would remain the only female member in the group's storied history.
+Gram not only appeared in front of the cameras as a manager and performer but also worked as a writer and handled booking for the promotion for six months.
 He directed and wrote promos for much of the roster during his tenure.
 He has since left the promotion.
 As is often the case it seems Gram did not part on good terms with the company.